Extracts Give Products Greater Multisensory Appeal for Consumers

 Consumers often try a new food or beverage because they are drawn in by how it looks, or by an appetizing smell.
 They come back when they enjoy the taste.
 So the more a product can combine its appeal to those three senses, the better it’s going to perform in the market.

 Plenty of market research backs this up.
-A Sensient study found a more than 12% increase in overall flavor perception when a different color was used.
-And surveys and product performance have shown that if the taste of a product doesn’t match its look, a consumer will not buy it again.
+A Sensient study found a more than 12% increase in overall flavor perception when paired with the right color, and surveys and product performance have shown that if the taste of a product doesn’t match its look, a consumer will not buy it again.

 However, people are moving away from some longtime favorites, laden with artificial flavors or colors, because they don’t mesh well with clean labeling and a healthy lifestyle.
 Developers know this, but switching from synthetic to natural products is challenging, especially when flavor and color must both evolve.
 It’s easy to disrupt the balance; in citrus products, for example, product creators often run into challenges with oxidation, stability and shelf life.